 - Fire-Forged Friends: His experiences with Leia in their Pathfinder training and his aid on Coruscant eventually forge a trusting friendship between the two.
 Chassellon is even invited to Leia's Day of Demand ceremony where she is acknowledged as Breha and Bail's heir to the throne.

 - Foil: To Kier Domadi, the other Alderaanian in the Apprentice Legislature.
-While Chassellon is arrogant and somewhat a jerk in contrast to Kier's humbleness and kindness, Chassellon ultimately turns out to be the braver and more trustworthy of the two as Kier attempts to sell out the Rebellion to the Empire due to fear while Chassellon helps cover up Leia and Amilyn's rebel activities.
+While Chassellon is arrogant and somewhat of a jerk in contrast to Kier's humbleness and kindness, Chassellon ultimately turns out to be the braver and more trustworthy of the two as Kier attempts to sell out the Rebellion to the Empire due to fear while Chassellon helps cover up Leia and Amilyn's rebel activities.

 - Hidden Depths: Leia is astounded and begins to think there is more to Chassellon than she knows when he agrees to let her and Amilyn take the transport he was attempting to hire after seeing how desperate they were and agreeing to keep their departure from Coruscant a secret.